Children running outside

 Here for Good.

-The Dallas Foundation typically hosts three grant cycles per year: Field of Interest, Racial Equity, and Community Impact.
+The Dallas Foundation typically hosts three grant cycles per year: Spring, Summer, and Fall.

-Through our Community Impact Fund, The Dallas Foundation focuses on driving meaningful results for children and families.
-Building on our legacy of nurturing early childhood programs, our strategic priorities have evolved to include investments in the ages of birth to three that ensure a strong and healthy start, as well as programs that ensure community and economic resiliency, and those that enhance the nonprofit ecosystem.
+Through our Summer Grant Cycle, The Dallas Foundation deploys resources from our Community Impact Fund and a select number of Field of Interest Funds that align with our strategic priorities, which focus on driving meaningful results for children and families.
+Building on our legacy of nurturing early childhood programs, our strategic priorities have evolved to include investments in the ages of birth to three that ensure a strong and healthy start, as well as programs that ensure community and economic resiliency.

-The Racial Equity Fund of The Dallas Foundation seeks to address the ongoing disparities that directly impact Dallas’ Black and Hispanic residents, which start before birth and are seen at nearly every step of life.
-Grant investments focus on data-informed areas, including housing/infrastructure, economic, education, criminal justice/government, and health.
+The Fall Grant Cycle, listed first below, is dedicated to disbursements from the Racial Equity Fund of The Dallas Foundation, which seeks to address the ongoing disparities that directly impact Dallas’ Black and Hispanic residents.
+Grant investments focus on innovative and data-informed areas, including housing and neighborhood infrastructure; economic empowerment; workforce development; education; criminal justice; civic participation; and health.

 Access TDF's Online Grant Portal